iulianraduat/find-unused-exports/README.md

 If the main/entry file has exports then this extension marks it as "not used" and allows you to remove it.
 Hence, please check before deleting any file if it is the main/entry file.

 There is no support for defined paths aliases or rootDirs in tsconfig.json and jsconfig.json files.

+If there are no files or include globs and there are a lot of files, the extension can take a lot of time to scan for files and it looks like it is stuck in a loop.

 ## FAQ